aendeavor/i3buntu/INSTALL.md

 ## Runlevel 3 - Managing packages

 If you chose the desktop version, you can remove GNOME packages and reboot.
-This is, however, not an absolute must, as some might prefer to have an alternative to _i3-gaps_.
+This is, however, not a must, as some might prefer to have an alternative to _i3-gaps_.
 From hereon, update the system.
 Afterwards, just execute the `curl` command.
 It will setup everything you need.
 Keep in mind: For server installations, this step will finish _i3buntu_'s installation.
 For desktops, you will need to start configuration separately.

 ``` BASH
 # (Optional) Remove GNOME